Omen vs FadeMatchups

 Omen vs Fade Matchup Summary

 The Omen vs Fade matchup in Valorant is a close matchup with a slight statistical edge.
-Based on 47 competitive matches analyzed, Fade wins 51.1% of the time compared to Omen's 48.9%, a 2.1 percentage point difference.
-The most significant gap is in headshot accuracy, where Omen consistently outperforms.
+Based on 72 competitive matches analyzed, Fade wins 51.4% of the time compared to Omen's 48.6%, a 2.8 percentage point difference.
+The most significant gap is in attack-side performance, where Fade consistently outperforms.
 In this Controller vs Initiator matchup, Fade holds a minor advantage, but Omen can absolutely secure rounds through good positioning and utility timing.
 The difference is slim enough that coordinated team plays and winning key aim duels can flip the matchup.

 Omen vs Fade Fragging Analysis